jeffersonrj14/hi.jeffersonrj.com/README.md

-# Utilities and Blog [Code Deprecated]
+# Utilities

-🌐 | RJ Jefferson's Utilities and Blog website
+🌐 | RJ Jefferson's Utilities

 > The Blog has been moved to my [Personal Website](https://jeffersonrj.com/posts)